 Heartburn can feel like a burning sensation in your chest, but has nothing to do with your heart.
-It happens when acid flows backward from your stomach into your esophagus.
+It happens when acid flows backward from your stomach into your esophagus, a muscular tube that connects the mouth to the stomach.
 The triggers that cause heartburn vary from person to person.

 Some of the common ones are diet, smoking and being overweight.